- 13th century buildings (or older)

 - Museums (walking distance)

 - Theatre (walking distance)

-Trinity is one of the most centrally situated Colleges of the University of Oxford and is highly rated by our clients.
-It occupies a large site with extensive rear gardens (where residents may relax).
+Trinity is one of the most centrally situated Colleges of the University of Oxford and is highly rated.
+It occupies a large site with extensive rear gardens where residents may take a stroll and relax.

 The minimum age for guests is 18.
 We regret that many of our rooms are unsuitable for those with mobility problems.
 No smoking is permitted in College, other than in two clearly designated outdoor areas.
 Parking is only available to those with Disabled permits who pre-book.

 History to the present day